Vallnord Travel Guide

 Like other ski resorts in Andorra, there are a few specialist shops, fashion boutiques and sports stores scattered throughout the town, but since Vallnord is located just three miles (5km) from the capital of La Vella, many keen shoppers choose to head through to this mountain town for a day of duty free shopping where items such as perfume, designer wears, electronic goods, alcohol and tobacco can be scooped up at bargain prices.
 With thousands of stores and boutiques, shopaholics can shop to their heart's content in one of the world's greatest shopping Meccas.

 Food and drink in Vallnord is much cheaper that in any other European resorts, and it's not surprising that eating out is a favourite pastime while on holiday here.
-There is a huge array of restaurants to choose from, offering all kinds of fare, from Italian and Mexican to Chinese and French, visitors will not be disappointed.
+There is a huge array of restaurants to choose from, offering all kinds of fare, from Italian and Mexican to Japanese and French, visitors will not be disappointed.
 Many of the finest restaurants in Vallnord are located in the very swish hotels, but there are also plenty of other eateries to choose from catering to all kinds of tastes.

 The après-ski in Vallnord is lively, despite the resorts small size.
 With many local favourites and even some English and Irish pubs to choose from, Vallnord provides the perfect environment for a great night out after a long day on the slopes.
 In Vallnord, food and especially drinks are much cheaper than in other parts of Europe, making it the perfect destination to begin a night out at a restaurant, before heading out for a night on the town at one of the resort's many clubs, discos and bars until the wee hours.
-Pal, located 4 miles (7km) away, is more laid back for those looking for a quieter holiday.

-Vallnord offers more to holidaymakers than just a great variety of slopes to ski and snowboard on, but there are also activities like mountain bike trails, bungee jumping, horse trails, canyoning, quadbiking, fly fishing and hiking to enjoy, which are highly popular during the warmer summer months.
+Vallnord offers more to holidaymakers than just a great variety of slopes to ski and snowboard on, but there are also activities like mountain bike trails, bungee-trampoline activities, horse trails, canyoning, quadbiking, fly fishing and hiking to enjoy, which are highly popular during the warmer summer months.
 During the winter months though, Vallnord's pistes are arguably some of the best in Western Europe and skiers of varying abilities from beginners to experienced will enjoy a day on the slopes.